Fast Radio Bursts

 Galactic Magnetic Field

 I am also interested in using pulsars to probe the interstellar medium.
-I am working with Joel Weisberg (Carleton College) and Joanna Ranking (UVM) to map the structure of the magnetic field within the Milky Way using the rotation measures of pulsars.
-We developed a a new technique for using pulsar rotation measures to study the Galactic magnetic field.
+Alongside Joel Weisberg (Carleton College) and Joanna Rankin (UVM), I developed a new technique for mapping the structure of the magnetic field within the Milky Way using the rotation measures of pulsars.
 This work can be found here

 Image Credit: NASA/JPL-Caltech.